YilinCui/TCP_Server/README.md

-# TCP_Server
+# TCP_Server(Virtual Device)
-TCP Server for Android app.
+This virtual device is based on TCP communication protocol for our Android app.
 This project is authorized by Singular Medical (Irvine, USA).

 ## Copyright and Permissions
 All rights reserved.
 This project and accompanying materials are owned by Singular Medical.
 The content is protected by international copyright laws.